Frank Aiken: Minister for Defence

+The Emergency

+At the outbreak of Second World War, a period known in Ireland as The Emergency, Aiken was appointed as Minister for the Co-ordination of Defensive Measures by de Valera with Oscar Traynor assuming the role of Minister for Defence, in de Valera's first major cabinet reshuffle as the country was put on a wartime footing to defend Irish neutrality.

-At the outbreak of war, Aiken was appointed to this post by de Valera.
-He gained notoriety in liberal Dublin circles for overseeing censorship: his clashes with R. M. Smyllie, editor of The Irish Times, ensured this censorious attitude was resented by many.
-Aiken not only corrected war coverage by the Irish Times, whose editorial line was largely pro-British, but also banned pro-allied war films and even forbade the reporting of parliamentarians' speeches that went against the government line of strict neutrality.
+He gained notoriety in Dublin media circles for overseeing censorship: his clashes with R. M. Smyllie, editor of The Irish Times, ensured this censorious attitude was resented by many.
+Aiken not only corrected war coverage by The Irish Times, whose editorial line was largely pro-British, but also banned pro-allied war films and even forbade the reporting of parliamentarians' speeches that went against the government line of strict neutrality.
 Aiken justified these measures, citing the 'terrible and all prevailing force of modern warfare' and the importance therein of morale and propaganda.
+However, it was the former government minister, Joseph Connolly, and fellow Ulster founder member of Fianna Fáil, who was appointed to the office of censor.

 Aiken remained opposed to a British role and partition in Ireland, and was therefore a strong supporter of de Valera's policy of Irish neutrality that denied Britain use of Irish ports during the Battle of the Atlantic.
-Aiken considered that Ireland had to stand ready to resist invasion by both Germany and Britain.
-The Irish Army was therefore greatly expanded under Aiken's ministry.
+Aiken considered that Ireland had to stand ready to resist invasion by both Germany and Britain, and the Irish Army was expanded under Aiken's ministry.
 It increased to a strength of 41,000 regulars and 180,000 in auxiliary units – the Local Defence Force and Local Security Force – by 1941, although these formations were relatively poorly equipped.

 Aiken wanted to incorporate the IRA into the Army and offered the former an amnesty in the spring of 1940, which the underground organisation turned down.
 Nevertheless, during wartime as the IRA cooperated with German intelligence and pressed for a German landing in Northern Ireland, the government, with Aiken's approval, interned several hundred of its members and executed six for the shooting of Irish police officers.
 Even so, Aiken remained somewhat sympathetic to them in private and visited their prisoners in Arbour Hill prison in Dublin.
 However, he did not appeal for clemency for those condemned to death.